Canning Sliced Green Tomatoes for Frying

 - 1/4 cup extra virgin olive oil

-- Heat the oil in a skill onto medium heat.
+- Heat the oil in a cast iron skillet on medium heat.

-- Next mix the breadcrumbs and cornmeal in another bowl.
+- Using a third bowl, mix the breadcrumbs and cornmeal in another bowl.
+This is the breadcrumb-cornmeal mixture.

-- Dip the slices into the following bowls in this order: flour mixture, buttermilk-egg mixture, and then the breadcrumb-cornmeal mixture.
+- Dip the tomato slices into the following bowls in order: the flour mixture, the buttermilk-egg mixture, and then the breadcrumb-cornmeal mixture.

-- Fry the breaded green tomatoes for 3 to 5 minutes on each side until brown.
+- Fry the breaded green tomatoes on each side for 3 to 5 minutes until golden brown.

 - Canning Tomatillo Salsa Verde